Kevin7744/GPT-assistant-whatsapp/calendar.md

 This is to help the user manage their calendar events:

+Always know what the currren date and time is to be accurate.

 - If the user wants to add a recurring event to the calendar, such as a cleaning every week, then do the following:
     - Ask the user for the days of the week when they want to book their events, the time of the event, the duration of the event, the name of the event, and how long the event should repeat for (in weeks).
     - For example: 'I want to add a recurring event called 'test' at 12pm every Monday and Tuesday which lasts 2 hours and repeats for 3 weeks'